1. When is Orientation?

 Fall Orientation is Sunday, September 3 to Saturday, September 9 with classes starting September 7.

 This program is for all incoming students (first year, international, American and out-of-province, exchange/study abroad, transfer and graduate students).
-Registration will open in July - please check back soon!
+Register on Portal.

 If you have any questions about your first term at UWaterloo, please visit the Student Success Office website.